-If someone claims that you have violated a restraining order and calls the police, you may be arrested.
+If someone claims that you have violated a restraining order and calls the police, you will likely be arrested.
 The police may immediately arrest you if there is a restraining order in place, you were served with the order, and they have reasonable cause to believe that you violated it.
 Upon arriving at the scene, law enforcement can look up the restraining order as well as the proof of service on a computer network.
 If an order exists, the police will not need to get an arrest warrant.
-However, if service has not been accomplished, the police will let you know about the restraining order, and you will be expected to obey it at that point.
-If you fail to obey it, you may be immediately arrested, even if the police do not have a warrant.What Happens After an Arrest for Violating a Restraining Order in Michigan?
+However, if service has not been effectuated, law enforcement will officially inform you of the restraining order, and you will be expected to obey it from that point on.
+If you fail to, you may be immediately arrested, even if the police do not have a warrant.What Happens After an Arrest for Violating a Restraining Order in Michigan?

-After being arrested, you may be arraigned on criminal contempt charges, or a bond may be set.
+After being arrested, you may be arraigned on criminal contempt charges or a bond may be set.
 During the arraignment, you are entitled to have an attorney.
 You may plead not guilty, and a hearing will be scheduled for the contempt charges.
-A prosecutor may pursue the contempt charges, but they also may choose not to prosecute if the order was not violated, or it is not in the interests of justice to bring the case.
+A prosecutor may pursue the contempt charges, but they also may choose not to prosecute if the order was not violated or it is not in the interests of justice to bring the case.
 There is some room for advocacy by an experienced restraining order attorney at this stage.
 In some cases, the person who called the police may not have realized the consequences of their actions, or the accuser may have lied or not be considered a credible witness.